ysngki/ysngki.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-A CS Master student in Harbin Institue of Technology, Shenzhen, China.
+I am currently a Master student in Harbin Institue of Technology, Shenzhen, China.

+My research interests mainly lie on sentence representation and large language models.

 My Chinese blog is [here](https://www.cnblogs.com/ysngki/).

+I welcome everyone to get in touch with me.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.